 PANEL DISCUSSION ON WOMEN'S RIGHTS AND THE SUSTAINABLE DEVELOPMENT AGENDA

 This joint statement by ILGA, the Canadian HIV/AIDS Legal Network, and CariFLAGS, notes that States have failed to acknowledge the devastating impact of violence, discrimination, and marginalization on all women and girls.
 They have failed in their promotion of the right to development of lesbian, bisexual, transgender, and intersex women.
-Click to read the statement or watch the video of the statement being delivered:
+Click to read the statement.

 INTERACTIVE DIALOGUE WITH THE SPECIAL RAPPORTEUR ON THE RIGHTS OF MIGRANTS

 This joint statement with COC Netherlands and Micro Rainbow International drew attention to the fact that LGBTI persons often migrate due to persecution and then face discrimination even after leaving home.
 They are frequently stigmatized ostracized from labor markets, and exploited sexually which reinforces their marginalization and humiliation.
 The NGOs called on the Special Rapporteur on the human rights of migrants to include LGBTI persons as particularly vulnerable groups.
-Click to read the statement or watch the video of the statement being delivered:
+Click to read the statement.

 INTERACTIVE DIALOGUE WITH THE SPECIAL RAPPORTEURS ON THE RIGHT TO FREEDOM OF EXPRESSION & ON PEACEFUL ASSEMBLY AND ASSOCIATION

 This joint statement made by ILGA, ICJ, and ILGA-Europe highlighted the discriminatory legislation that impedes freedom of peaceful assembly and association of LGBTI persons and defenders such as in Nigeria, Ukraine and Uganda.
-Click to read the statement or watch the video of the statement being delivered:
+Click to read the statement.

 INTERACTIVE DIALOGUE WITH THE SPECIAL RAPPORTEUR ON CONTEMPORARY FORMS OF RACISM

 The statement focused on the compound and multiple discrimination that LGBT people face and the targeted violence by extremist neo-Nazi and vigilante groups in Russia.
-Click to read the statement or watch the video of the statement being delivered:
+Click to read the statement.

 ITEM 2: GENERAL DEBATE WITH THE HIGH COMMISSIONER FOR HUMAN RIGHTS